NHSDigital/booking-and-referral-media/src/ValidationReferralPages/APP4-ValidationPages/App4Payloads.md

 ## {{page-title}}
 ## Validation Request (Referral) Payload
-The below details the resources required to create a validation request by the referral sender.
+The below details the specific guidance around the use of resources required to create a validation request by the referral sender.
+See [ServiceRequest - Request Validation](https://simplifier.net/nhsbookingandreferrals/messagedefinition-bars-messagedefinition-servicerequest-request-validation) message definition for details.

 ### MessageHeader Resource
 The MessageHeader resource is required as part of the technical capability of making a referral.
 Rather than providing clinical or administrative content for the end users; the function of all other resources are outlined.
 This resource holds key information about where the request has come from (*MessageHeader.source*), who it is intended for (*MessageHeader.destination*), what type of request it is (*MessageHeader.eventCoding*) and how to start interpreting the request (*MessageHeader.focus*).